As Bodies Are Pulled From Rubble, Questions Mount About Miami Bridge

 "Pictures from the scene of the collapse don't show a central tower.

-"'Whoever is going to investigate, they will ask the fundamental question: shouldn't the tower be there, and the cables ready to connect to the structure, when you lift it?'
+" 'Whoever is going to investigate, they will ask the fundamental question: shouldn't the tower be there, and the cables ready to connect to the structure, when you lift it?'
 Aref said.
-'That's a question for them to answer.'"
+'That's a question for them to answer.' "

 FIU offers an entire program around bridge projects like this one: the Center for Accelerated Bridge Construction, which opened in 2011.
 "This method of construction reduces potential risks to workers, commuters and pedestrians and minimizes traffic interruptions," the university said in a press release when the span was swung into space last weekend.

-Much of the funding for the $14.2 million bridge and its plazas and walkways came from a U.S. Department of Transportation TIGER grant.
+Much of the funding for the $14.2 million bridge and its plazas and walkways came from a U.S. Department of Transportation grant.

 The bridge was designed by FIGG Bridge Engineers and built by MCM Construction.
 Both companies have been involved in bridge collapses before, as the AP reports: